**Contact TEXO for a username and password to register**

 Note that refund requests must be coordinated with Ashlyn Smith

-If a registered attendee is unable to attend the class a substitution can be made .
-Upon arrival the new attendee must inform the instructor or TEXO staff of the individuals' name he or she is replacing.
+If a registered attendee is unable to attend the class, a substitution can be made.
+Upon arrival, the new attendee must inform the instructor or TEXO staff member of the individual's name he or she is replacing.

 Please contact TEXO at 972-647-0697 with any questions.
 If your company requires a PO # or a Job Cost Account, please provide this information when registering.
 Thank You!